jamesodhunt/procenv/README.md

 ## Why?

-When you first read what this tool does, you tend to think, "huh?"
-Why would anyone want a tool like that?
-How is that useful?
-Here are a few examples:
+When you first read what this tool does, you tend to think, "huh?", or "Why would anyone want a tool like that?" or "How is that useful?"

+Here are a few examples to help explain...

 - To learn about the Unix/Linux environment